 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

-This is the best free printable summer bucket lists, because it’s based on the suggestions of real kids.
-1500 children were asked to rank their favorite summer activities.
-You won’t believe how simple their list is.
+A few years ago 1500 children were asked to rank their favorite summer activities.
+You won’t believe what they said.
 Now you can give your kids a magical summer WITHOUT stress.
-Forget those overwhelming summer bucket lists.
-Take a look at these simple kid approved ideas instead.
+Click through to see what is on the kid’s summer bucket list.
 It’s going to be a great summer!

 What do you remember about your summers as a child?